I’d love to meet with you for coffee/lunch/dinner.

 How many people have published with you?
 What’s your success rate?
 Give me some proof that you’re as amazing as you say you are.

-I find that when skeptics do 20 minutes of homework, they can’t wait to get on the phone with me.
-Not to rail me, but because they now have confidence.
+I find that when skeptics do 20 minutes of homework, they can’t wait to get on the phone with me–no longer to argue or look for validation, but because my results speak for themselves: if you’ll take the time to listen.
 So stalk me, read everything on my webpage, watch my videos, read my blogs, pore over the hundreds of testimonials from successful authors.

 If you do your homework, and come to a call prepared, I’ll be happy to answer any remaining questions you have.